 statement.
 You won’t hear things being spoken, but you can at least

-debug by watching the standard output.
+debug by watching the console output.

 To start with, we’ll want a key binding that turns the screen reader